ManonLef/linked-list/src/notes/notes.md

 - [ ] 2. `removeAt(index)` that removes the node at the given `index`.

 **Extra Credit Tip:** When you insert or remove a node, consider how it will affect the existing nodes.
 Some of the nodes will need their `nextNode` link updated.

-## Notes
-- class point 2:
-  - *"set both as `null` by default."* <- not sure if I implemented this correctly at this point

-- At this point I've decided that I'll make this into a separate repo instead of keeping it inside my practice repo